shiratsu/RealmSample/README.md

 ## How to build by gradle
 i writed command below.

-it is build which to output debug log.
+it is build-script which to output debug log.
 ```
 gradle xcodebuild --stacktrace --debug
 ```